Students seem to have taken literally what Tom Lehrer urged in his skit about the

 If you are in charge of several instructors or have teaching assistants working under your guidance, you will need to become familiar with the documentation on Managing Multiple Class Sections.
-If you have any questions or problems, you may consult TurnItIn’s online training materials or its Help Center or send a request to the Center for Teaching and Learning through the University of Memphis Helpdesk.
+If you have any questions or problems, you may consult Turnitin’s Instructor Training page or its Help Center or send a request to the Center for Teaching and Learning through the University of Memphis Helpdesk.

 You may also want to consult with experienced users of Turnitin, who can give you